 Some of the links on this website will earn an affiliate commission – at no extra cost to you.
 Without these affiliate commissions, I could not have kept this website running - I want to thank everyone that has supported me!
 Full details can be found at the Terms & Conditions Page

 Mumbai Terminal 2 is the international terminal, and it’s a modern and impressive facility.
-If you happen to be flying domestically, then you’ll fly out of terminal 1, which is rather less impressive.
+If you happen to be flying domestically, then you’ll fly out of terminal 1, which is less impressive.

 The GVK Lounge Mumbai is the business class lounge shared by all airlines in Mumbai Terminal 2.
 I wasn’t flying business that day, but was fortunate to get access.